mitranim/tabularius/doc/app.md

 ## Backups

 Status: done.
-The description below is somewhat outdated.
+The description below is outdated, and many features added later are missing.

 Goals:
 - Watch the save/progress file.